The University of Innsbruck centrally keeps an up-to-date information page for the Masters of Atmospheric Sciences (Deutsch and English).

 Initially you have to be nominated by the ERASMUS departmental coordinator Prof. Georg Mayr.
 Your first step is to fill in the form "ERASMUS+ Nominierung".

-You have to meet the application deadline in April to start the period of your ERASMUS stay in the following winter semester and the deadline in October to start ERASMUS+ stay in the following summer semester.
-We have exchange agreements with the universities Bergen (Norway), Berlin, Madrid, Zagreb and Wageningen (Netherlands, courses in English).
+You have to meet the application deadline in April to start the period of your ERASMUS stay in the following winter semester and the deadline in September to start ERASMUS+ stay in the following summer semester.
+We have exchange agreements with the universities Bergen (Norway), Berlin, Madrid and Wageningen (Netherlands, courses in English).

 Any specific questions not covered here?
 Please contact our Associate Dean of Studies Prof. Georg Mayr